Ramadan and its Protocol

 The month of Ramadhan [is that] in which was revealed the Qur’an, a guidance for the people and clear proofs of guidance and criterion. – Surah Baqarah, Ayah 185

 A cheerful festival that the whole Muslim community celebrates at the end of Ramadan as a bounty of “fasting” the whole month and trying to be a true worshiper and a complete submission of Almighty Allah.

-Fitrana is obligatory to pay on the last night of Ramadhan or before the Eid-ul-fitar prayer.
+Fitrana is obligatory to pay on the last night of Ramadhan or before the Eid-ul-Fitr prayer.

-The “charm” of the Ramdhan starts from the Moon sighting, Moon sighting itself an exciting part and it is important as well, especially related to this month.
+The “charm” of the Ramdhan starts with the Moon sighting, Moon sighting itself is an exciting part and it is important as well, especially related to this month.

-The Significance of Moon sighting is understood through Hadees
+The Significance of Moon sightings is understood through Hadees

 Narrator AbuHurayrah R.A